Privacy Policy

 How We Use AI

 Artificial Intelligence and Automation.
-We use artificial intelligence ("AI") models, including natural language processing tools, to power features such as Daisy, our AI chatbot, and to support peer matching, content recommendations, safety flagging, and engagement tracking.
+We use artificial intelligence ("AI") models, including natural language processing tools, to power features such as Daisy, our AI chatbot, and to support peer matching, content recommendations, and engagement tracking.
 These models are trained using de-identified or aggregated user data.
-Human reviewers may occasionally audit responses to improve quality and ensure safety.
+Human reviewers may occasionally audit responses to improve quality.
 Our AI features do not make clinical diagnoses or decisions.
 We continuously update and evaluate our AI systems to ensure they are fair, accurate, and aligned with our mission of supporting teen wellness.

 De-identified Data and AI Model Development.
 We may de-identify personal or health information so that it can no longer reasonably be used to identify an individual.
 De-identified data is used to train and improve our machine learning models (including Daisy, our AI chatbot), analyze usage trends, support academic or clinical research, and refine our matching algorithms.
 These models help us better understand patterns across users and enhance our ability to support teen wellbeing at scale.
 De-identified data may be aggregated with data from other users and used for lawful business and research purposes.
 We take care to ensure this data cannot be linked back to you and follow applicable laws and data minimization practices when doing so.